kzw/stalk/README.md

 		stem -r -c /etc/stalk/ssh.cf -a /etc/ssh/kh

-In this example, `-a` flag lets other users access to the mount point, `-r` specifies the read-only option, `-c` specifies the config file and the `ssh-known-hosts` file will appear in the folder `/etc/ssh/kh`.
+In this example, `-a` flag lets other users have access to the mount point, `-r` specifies the read-only option, `-c` specifies the config file and the `ssh-known-hosts` file will appear in the folder `/etc/ssh/kh`.
 You can umount any `fuse` mounted folder with a regular `umount` command.
 In a typical